How To Start A Compost Bin Or Pile In Your Backyard – Everything You Need To Know

 Choose a Location

 I like to put compost in an area with dappled sun, but a shaded area is okay as well.
 If you have trees in your landscape, you may regret placing a compost pile too close, since tree roots will be attracted to the organic material, grow into the area, and make the compost pile unusable.
 You’ll want enough flat space for a compost pile to be at least 3 feet by 3 feet (1m by 1m) in order to function efficiently.
-You don't need much space; you can even compost on a balcony!
+You don't need much space – you can even have a balcony compost bin!

 Plastic compost bin sits in garden